-EARLY DISMISSAL DRILL: The District will conduct an Early Dismissal drill annually wherein students are dismissed early from each school.
-Parents will be notified of these drills well in advance.
+EARLY DISMISSAL DRILL32: The District will conduct an Early Dismissal drill annually wherein students are dismissed no more than 15 minutes before the normal dismissal time.
+Parents will be notified of these drills at least one week prior.
 Transportation Officials and District staff may also take place in conducting and evaluation of this drill.
+This drill also allows the District to test the usefulness of the communications and transportation system during emergencies.33

-SHELTER-IN-PLACE DRILLS: Each school in the District will conduct at least one (1) Shelter-in-Place Drill annually utilizing Shelter-in-Place protocols.
+SHELTER-IN-PLACE AND/OR LOCKOUT DRILLS: While not required, each school in the District may conduct Shelter-in-Place and/or Lockout drills in addition to those drills required by New York State regulation.
 The appropriate Police Department may, upon mutual agreement with the District, participate in some or all of the drills and offer feedback regarding the effectiveness of these drills.

-In addition to post-drill debriefings conducted by each building-level emergency response team, each building will complete a drill evaluation form that will be submitted to the district-wide safety team for periodic review.
+In addition to post-drill debriefings conducted by each building-level emergency response team, each building will complete a drill evaluation form that will be submitted to the district-wide safety team for periodic review, which includes observations from the drill as well as any additional feedback obtained from building personnel.
+Changes to procedures are made as needed.
+The district-wide safety team should evaluate communications and transportation systems during emergencies.34

 Each Building-level Emergency Response Team and representatives of the District administration engage in tabletop exercises facilitated by the district's emergency management consultant.
 Emergency response agencies are encouraged to participate in these exercises.
-The district may opt to conduct functional exercises with emergency response agencies to involve staff, students and parents in realistic drills.
+The district may opt to conduct functional exercises with emergency response agencies to involve staff, students and parents in realistic